kingkupo1985/Password-Manager-Encrypted/README.md

 # Password-Manager-Encrypted

+This was my own thought project, with everyone needing a password for so many sites, this was a pratical solution to store passwords securely, and keep track of memberships.
+The benefits to this app over using a online password vault is this app can run without the internet on a computer that isn't connected to the internet.
+Allowing you a digital safe place to store your passwords and keep track and don't worry I have a data migration feature that will securly export your user data using a passphrase.
+This is if you get a new computer and need to migrate the data.

 #### Milestones in this project for my learning purposes: ####

 FERNET - Encryption Used to Store Sensitive Data.
 We use Fernet for creating a unique key stored to the user's keyring on their PC so only they can access and decrypt the data while logged into their user